jstedfast/MailKit/FAQ.md

 passed as an argument to one of the [CopyTo](http://www.mimekit.net/docs/html/Overload_MailKit_MailFolder_CopyTo.htm) or [MoveTo](http://www.mimekit.net/docs/html/Overload_MailKit_MailFolder_MoveTo.htm) methods.
-When you opened that destination folder, you also inadvertantly closed the source folder which is why you are getting this exception.
+When you opened that destination folder, you also inadvertently closed the source folder which is why you are getting this exception.

 The IMAP server can only have a single folder open at a time.
 Whenever you open a folder, you automatically